-- In the Old Testament, God filled men with wisdom as artisans, painters or builders to build the temple.
+- In the Old Testament, God filled men with wisdom as artisans, painters or builders in order to build the temple.

 - In the New Testament, He still gives men gifts and wisdom to carry out the work of the church in various areas (building, administration, service, giving, etc.).

 - People who can take charge - if you are given charge, you have to be one who can take charge and get things done.